djoval/Blackout/readme.md

 Solder the battery to the power connector wires, solder the Buzzer to G and pin 21.
 The case is the standard package of the ESP32 TTGO T-Display module.
 Development was carried out using Visual studio code https://code.visualstudio.com/ and Platform IO plugin https://platformio.org/

+## Compilation

+Rename the file secrets.h.example to secrets.h change the settings for connecting to the router in the file.